 Plans for the existing synagogue site on Church Street

 This is a controversial scheme.
 The Regency Society has objected on grounds of overdevelopment.
-The site is the existing synagogue and associated building at 29-31 Church Street, Hove, that will be demolished.
+The site is the existing synagogue and associated building at 29-31 New Church Road, Hove, that will be demolished.

 The plan is for mixed-use residential and community in blocks of 4, 5 and 6 storeys to provide replacement children’s nursery, 2 classrooms for shared use by St Christopher’s school, offices, meeting rooms and cafe, underground car park and 35 flats.
 Between and connecting these blocks will be a new single storey synagogue.